dennoa/cruddy-express-api/README.md

   The exclude option can be a string or an array.
 * errorDefinitions can be overridden.
 Defaults include validation-errors (400) and system-error (500).
 * searchProperties can be overridden.
 Default provides property docs for the skip and limit search controls.

+Docs are created for all of the paths accessible via the middleware and also for the following definitions:
+* #/definitions/{entity-name} is the schema provided via entity.schema.
+It is used in the response for create, update, find and get
+* #/definitions/{entity-name}-updating defines the parameters allowable on an update request
+* #/definitions/{entity-name}-creating defines the parameters allowable on a create request
+* #/definitions/{entity-name}-finding defines the parameters allowable on a find request.
+These are the searchProperties
+* #/definitions/{entity-name}-counting defines the parameters allowable on a count request.
+These are the searchProperties without skip and limit
+* #/definitions/{entity-name}-count defines the response to a count request